1. Home

 Choosing the Right Cooking Technique

 Using the appropriate cooking method for the type of food being prepared is a major part of the culinary arts.
-Tough cuts of meat like brisket or shank need to be cooked slowly, at low heats, for a long time, and with plenty of moisture.
+Tough cuts of meat such as beef brisket or lamb shank need to be cooked slowly, at low heats, for a long time, and with plenty of moisture.
 Prepared properly, these cuts can be incredibly tender and delicious.
+On the other hand, dry-heat methods typically involve very high temperatures and short cooking times.
+A piece of brisket cooked in this way—on a grill, let's say—would be tough, chewy, and largely inedible.
+Interestingly enough, a beef tenderloin steak cooked using a slow, moist-heat method such as braising would also turn out tough, chewy, and inedible—albeit for different reasons.

 Dry Heat Cooking

+Dry heat cooking refers to any cooking technique where the heat is transferred to the food item without using any moisture.
+Dry-heat cooking typically involves high heat, with temperatures of 300 F or hotter.
 Baking or roasting in an oven is a dry heat method because it uses hot air to conduct the heat.
 Pan-searing a steak is considered dry-heat cooking because the heat transfer takes place through the hot metal of the pan.
-Note that the browning of food can only be achieved through dry-heat cooking.
+Note that the browning of food (including the process by which meat is browned, called the Maillard reaction) can only be achieved through dry-heat cooking.
 Examples of dry-heat methods include:

 Moist Heat Cooking

-Moist heat cooking methods include any techniques that involve cooking with moisture — whether it's steam, water, stock, wine or some other liquid.
-Cooking temperatures are much lower, anywhere from 140°F to a maximum of 212°F, because water doesn't get any hotter than that.
+Moist heat cooking methods include any techniques that involve cooking with moisture—whether it's steam, water, stock, wine, or some other liquid.
+Cooking temperatures are much lower—anywhere from 140 F to a maximum of 212 F, because water doesn't get any hotter than that.
 Examples of moist-heat cooking methods include:

 Cuts of Meat Diagrams

-Curious about the different primal cuts of beef, pork or lamb?
+Curious about the different primal cuts of beef, pork, or lamb?
 These diagrams show the basic cuts of meat, as well as recipes and cooking methods for each one: